Iota Carinae

-Nomenclature
+Location and Nomenclature

 ι Carinae (Latinised to Iota Carinae) is the star's Bayer designation.

+The star is part of an asterism, the False Cross, from Iota Carinae, Delta Velorum, Kappa Velorum and Epsilon Carinae.
+The quartet is so called because they are sometimes mistaken for the Southern Cross, causing errors in astronavigation.

 It has the traditional cognate names Aspidiske (not be confused with Asmidiske, the proper name of Xi Puppis), Scutulum and Turais (or Tureis, a name shared with Rho Puppis).
 Turais is the Arabic تُرَيْس turais "small shield" (diminutive), while Aspidiske and Scutulum are Greek and Latin translations from ασπίδα and scūtum.
 In 2016, the International Astronomical Union formed its Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names it approved which included Aspidiske for this star.

 In Chinese, 海石 (Hǎi Shí), meaning Sea Rock, refers to an asterism consisting of Iota Carinae, Epsilon Carinae, HD 83183, HD 84810 and Upsilon Carinae.
 Consequently, Iota Carinae itself is known as 海石二 (Hǎi Shí èr, the Second Star of Sea Rock).